 The photographs and stories captured through the Doorways Project are shared here on this website (see above) and through other social media outlets and publications.
 Images and stories are always gifted freely, with unlimited right of usage, to the people and organizations featured.

 The Doorways Project is my way of paying it forward.
 Of offering myself, my wanderlust, and my talents.
 Of finding my own doorways and freedom in the connection and convergence of my story with the stories of women around the world.
 And of finding that we truly are all the same.

 So far, the images and stories for this project have been collected from women in rural villages of Rajasthan, India and Gulu, Uganda.
-This past summer, I traveled to central and northern Mexico to gather images and stories of mothers and midwives who are directly challenged by the high rates of maternal and infant mortality in the region.
+I traveled in 2011 to central and northern Mexico to gather images and stories of mothers and midwives who are directly challenged by the high rates of maternal and infant mortality in the region.
 These stories will be added soon.